Kongduino/BastWAN_Minimal_LoRa/README.md

     ~/Library/Arduino15/packages/arduino/tools/arm-none-eabi-gcc/<VERSION>/arm-none-eabi/include/c++/<VERSION>/bits/basic_string.h

 Version number may vary.
-There may be several version together...
+There may be several versions together...
 I really wish these frameworks were unified and we didin't need to have identical copies all over the place...

 ![Versions](Versions.png)